bytebase/bytebase.com/content/docs/tutorials/intermediate/database-change-management-with-github-using-bytebase-cloud.md

 This is a series of articles about Database Change Management using Bytebase Cloud.
 We take Amazon Aurora MySQL as an example and is also applicable to Amazon Aurora Serverless.

 - [Database Change Management using Bytebase Cloud](/docs/tutorials/beginner/database-change-management-using-bytebase-cloud)
-- Database Change Management with GitHub using Bytebase Cloud (this one)
+- DevOps: Database Change Management with GitHub using Bytebase Cloud (this one)

 ---